 A plastic ballet bar is made from PVC pipe, which is incredibly light and inexpensive.
 You can buy a plastic ballet barre – usually made as a for children to pretend dance with or make a DIY one as the materials used to make these ballet barres are easily accessible to anyone with a hardware store nearby.

 - Plastic barres are great for anyone just starting out who have a tight budget.
-They are very easy to move around and store.

 - The fittings and supports that come with a plastic ballet bar are not suitable for fixed bars.
 They just won’t last.